fdirgaa/gmaps_store_locator/readme.md

 - Add individual store container DONE

-- Show all the stores in the stores list using `store-data.js`
+- Show all the stores in the stores list using `store-data.js` DONE

-- Open the info window of the marker on store selection in stores list
+- Open the info window of the marker on store selection in stores list DONE

 - Complete the styling for the marker info window